Ultimate 10 Day Riviera Maya Itinerary

 This isn’t a weather season but a tourist season.
 November and May are great times to visit the Riviera Maya to experience great weather and cheaper hotels/flights because seasons are changing, aka Shoulder Season.

-This Riviera Maya itinerary checks off all the essential spots along the coast you should visit if it’s your first time.
+This travel guide for the Riviera Maya checks off all the essential spots along the coast you should visit if it’s your first time.

 While there are more great towns to check out, you can always visit them on your next trip to the Riviera Maya!